cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 5. Open the Moped Editor to inspect projects ✨

-### On deck

-- project types
+### Recovering from failure

+1. Delete all migrated projects + reset ID sequences: `rollback.sql`

+2. Restore all DB event triggers using table-level syntax

+3. Restore Hasura event triggers by re-applying metadata

 ### Todo

-- we gotta manually disable DB-level event triggers :/
-  - work activity
-  - ?????
-  - also just confirm that event triggers are not firing during migration.
+- confirm that event triggers are not firing during migration.
-    - inspect logs
-- ability to rollback:
-  - need to write statement to delete orphaned features, activitiy log events, features_council_districts

 - load metadata from database dir—instead of backing it up?
 - fiscal year and calendar year: completion date:
 - project types